modxorg/Docs/en/getting-started/glossary.md

 An organizational tag for Components to use to identify Lexicon Entries, Settings, and other objects related to the Component in a Revolution site.
 Also specifies an absolute path in which the Component may be found.

+## Package Management

+A web service that enables remote [installation](building-sites/extras) of Transport Packages directly from the Manager.

 ## Placeholder Tags

 Tags in the form `[[+PlaceholderName]]` that reference MODX Placeholders, usually set with `$MODX->setPlaceholder('placeholderName','value')` in a Snippet or Plugin.